-The lentiviral platform, which is potentially applicable to the β -thalassemia, SCD, CALD, oncology and other potential programs, includes the following patent portfolios described below.
+The lentiviral platform, which is potentially applicable across our programs in severe genetic disease and oncology, includes the following patent portfolios described below.

 - Pasteur Institute.
 The Pasteur patent portfolio contains the patents and patent applications described above. - RDF.
 The in-licensed RDF patent portfolio contains the patents and patent applications described above. - SIRION.
 The in-licensed patent portfolio from SIRION Biotech GmbH, or SIRION, contains patents and patent applications directed to methods of manufacturing ex vivo gene therapy products with a lentiviral vector.
-As of January 31, 2020, we had an exclusive license to one issued U.S. Patent, one pending U.S. patent application and three corresponding foreign patent applications and one issued corresponding foreign patent.
+As of January 31, 2021, we had an exclusive license to two issued U.S. patents, one pending U.S. patent application and two corresponding foreign patent applications and issued corresponding foreign patents in Europe, Israel, and Japan.
 We expect the issued method patents to expire in 2033 (excluding possible patent term extensions).
 We expect any other composition of matter and methods patents, if issued from the pending patent applications and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire in 2033 (excluding possible patent term extensions).
-We expect any other patents and patent applications in this portfolio, if issued, and if the appropriate maintenance, renewal, annuity, or other governmental fees are paid, to expire in 2033 (worldwide, excluding possible patent term extensions). - bluebird bio.
-Another component of the bluebird bio patent portfolio includes the vector manufacturing platform and is potentially applicable to the CALD, β-thalassemia, SCD, oncology, and other programs.
+We expect any patent applications in this portfolio, if issued, and if the appropriate maintenance, renewal, annuity, or other governmental fees are paid, to expire in 2033 (worldwide, excluding possible patent term extensions). - bluebird bio.
+Another component of the bluebird bio patent portfolio includes the vector manufacturing platform and is potentially applicable across our severe genetic disease and oncology programs.
 This portion of the portfolio contains patents and patent applications directed to improved methods for transfection and transduction of therapeutic cells.
-As of January 31, 2020, we owned two issued U.S. patents, three pending U.S. patent applications and 41 corresponding foreign patent applications and 51 issued corresponding foreign patents.
+As of January 31, 2021, we owned three issued U.S. patents, four pending U.S. patent applications and 40 corresponding foreign patent applications and 55 issued corresponding foreign patents.
 We expect the issued method patents to expire in 2032 (excluding possible patent term extensions).
-We expect composition of matter and method patents, if issued from the pending patent applications and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire from 2032-2037 (excluding possible patent term extensions).
-We expect any other patents and patent applications in this portfolio, if issued, and if the appropriate maintenance, renewal, annuity, or other governmental fees are paid, to expire from 2032-2037 (worldwide, excluding possible patent term extensions).
+We expect composition of matter and method patents, if issued from the pending patent applications and if the appropriate maintenance, renewal, annuity or other governmental fees are paid, to expire from 2032-2038 (excluding possible patent term extensions).
+We expect any other patent applications in this portfolio, if issued, and if the appropriate maintenance, renewal, annuity, or other governmental fees are paid, to expire from 2032-2038 (worldwide, excluding possible patent term extensions).